renpy/renpy/sphinx/source/style_properties.rst

         that uses multiple outlines.
 The window scaling factor is rounded down to an integer and applied to the outline size and offsets.
-This ensures that multiple outlines all scale together, without risk of eclipsing one another.
-This yields different visual results depending on the size of the game window.
+This ensures that multiple outlines all scale together, without risk of eclipsing one another, but this yields different visual results depending on the size of the game window.

         The window scaling factor is always above 1.